 Note: The rice fields are a beautiful sight, and you might get tempted to wander around the rice fields to either get the best photo, or to just see the rice fields from up close.
 Don’t forget that these rice fields belong to people, men and women that work hard every single day to maintain their rice fields.
 So be sure to be respectful of these people working here and to not destroy any of their hard work.

 And there you have it, everything you need to know to find the most beautiful rice fields of Canggu.
 Have you been to Canggu before?
 Have spotted any other rice fields that should be on this list?
 Be sure to tell us in the comment section down below!
-Oh, and if you are you planning on doing some more sightseeing in Canggu or perhaps even the rest of Bali then be sure to check some out some of our other posts on Bali filled with travel tips, tricks and inspiration:
+Oh, and if you are you planning on doing some more sightseeing in Canggu or perhaps even want to explore more rice fields in Bali, then be sure to check out some of our other Bali guides filled with tips, tricks and inspiration:

 Save it to Pinterest!